Photo Art Competition

 If you are unsure of the category to which you should submit your image, you may wish to check with your photography club’s Mid-Atlantic Photo Visions representative for guidance.
 Some overlap between categories is unavoidable and you should use your best judgment as to the proper category.

-- A “Best in Category” award will be given for each category.
-See Best in Categories from 2020.
+- A “Best in Category” award will is given for each category.

-Any image submitted into the competition maybe used by Mid-Atlantic Photo Visions for marketing purposes.
-Credit to the photographer maybe given if feasible.
+Any image submitted to the competition may be used by Mid-Atlantic Photo Visions for marketing purposes.
+Credit to the photographer may be given if feasible.

 Photo credits for this page: